quartznet/quartznet/docs/documentation/quartz-1.x/tutorial/advanced-enterprise-features.md

 Clustering currently only works with the AdoJobstore (JobStoreTX).
 Features include load-balancing and job fail-over (if the JobDetail's "request recovery" flag is set to true).

 Enable clustering by setting the "quartz.jobStore.clustered" property to "true".
-Each instance in the cluster should use the same copy of the quartz properties.
+Each instance in the cluster should use the same copy of the Quartz properties.
 Exceptions of this would be to use properties that are identical, with the following allowable exceptions:
 Different thread pool size, and different value for the "quartz.scheduler.instanceId" property.
 Each node in the cluster MUST have a unique instanceId, which is easily done (without needing different properties files) by placing "AUTO" as the value of this property.